alexreisner/geocoder/README.md

 Advanced Geocoding
 ------------------

 So far we have looked at shortcuts for assigning geocoding results to object attributes.
-However, if you need to do something fancy you can skip the auto-assignment by providing a block (takes the object to be geocoded and an array of `Geocoder::Result` objects) in which you handle the parsed geocoding result any way you like, for example:
+However, if you need to do something fancy, you can skip the auto-assignment by providing a block (takes the object to be geocoded and an array of `Geocoder::Result` objects) in which you handle the parsed geocoding result any way you like, for example:

     reverse_geocoded_by :latitude, :longitude do |obj,results|
       if geo = results.first